-- (b) (2) Use the code from the previous part to generate 3 data frames, where Y is a quadratic function of X plus noise.
+- (b) (2) Use the code from the previous part to generate 3 data frames, where Y is a cubic function of X plus noise.
 The data frames should contain 100, 1000 and 10000 rows.
-Check that they have the right dimensions, and that each one shows the expected quadratic relationship between X and Y. - (c) (8) For each of the three data sets, do k-nearest-neighbor regression with k running from 1 to 100.
-Plot both the in-sample error and the generalization error as estimated by leave-one-out cross-validation.
-What k is the best (by LOOCV) at each sample size?
+Check that they have the right dimensions, and that each one shows the expected cubic relationship between X and Y. - (c) (3) For each of the three data sets, do k-nearest-neighbor regression with k running from 1 to 90.
+Plot the in-sample error as a function of k for each n.
+(Ideally, this should be three curves, for the three sample sizes, in one plot.) - (d) (5) Use the formula for the optimism we derived in problem 2 to plot the estimated generalization error or risk as a function of k for each n.
+(Ideally, this should be three curves in one plot, added to the three curves from your previous plot.)
+Be sure to plot the risk and not the optimism itself.
+What k is best, according to this criterion, at each n?
+Why does it change with n? - (e) (5) Calculate the risk as estimated by leave-one-out cross-validation, and plot it as a function of k for each n.
+(Ideally, this is adding three more curves to your plot.)
+What k is best, according to this criterion, at each n?
 Why does it change with n?
-Plot the predictions you get from the selected k are they getting visibly better?